 3. Yarrow makes a good ground cover.

-If left to its own devices, yarrow will grow to about 3 feet high, producing flowers throughout the summer.
+If left to its own devices, yarrow grows to about three feet high, producing flowers throughout the summer.

 4. It has medicinal uses.